t-lichtenstein/attribute-driven-case-notion-discovery/README.md

-# Entity-aware Case Notion Discovery
+# Attribute-driven Case Notion Discovery

 Discovers a case notion for an unlabeled event log using optional attributes and produces an XES-file that can be used for process mining purposes.